kolhedipak/portofolio/README.md

 Contributions are welcome!
 Please fork this repository and create a pull request with your changes.

- **year: '2022'**
+ **Year: '2022'**
-    **title:** 'Interactive Portfolio with Theme Toggle and Contact Form', **description:** ' A responsive portfolio website with a theme toggle and a contact form powered by EmailJS for easy communication.', **tech:** ['React', 'Tailwind css', 'Typescript','EmailJs'],
+ **Title:** 'Interactive Portfolio with Theme Toggle and Contact Form',
+ **Description:** ' A responsive portfolio website with a theme toggle and a contact form powered by EmailJS for easy communication.',
+ **Tech:** ['React', 'Tailwind css', 'Typescript','EmailJs'],
-    **longDescription:** 'A dynamic portfolio website built with React, Tailwind CSS featuring a theme toggle for light and dark modes, and a contact form integrated with EmailJS for seamless communication.
+ **Long Description:** 'A dynamic portfolio website built with React, Tailwind CSS featuring a theme toggle for light and dark modes, and a contact form integrated with EmailJS for seamless communication.
 The app showcases personal projects and skills, providing an interactive and professional online presence'